Male Breast Reduction Surgery

 Learn everything about your treatment

 A male breast reduction is one of the most commonly performed cosmetic procedures for men in the UK.
 The procedure involves removing excess breast tissue and fat to reduce the size of the breast and create a firmer, more defined chest contour.
-The medical term for the procedure is gynaecomastia surgery.
-It is important to have a good understanding of the treatment before you have your surgery.
-This male breast reduction overview can give you a good starting introduction.

 What is gynaecomastia?